Sheep-y/Attack-Improvement-Mod/README.md

 > When true, critical hits will be rolled on last damaged location, i.e. they follows damage transfer.
 >
 > In un-modded game, critical hit is checked only on the rolled hit location and does not follow damage transfer.
-> For example, when a laser hits a destroyed arm and structurally damage a side torso, crit is not rolled since the arm is already destroyed.
+> For example, when a laser hits a destroyed arm and damages a side torso, crit is not rolled since the arm is already destroyed.

 **Fix False Positive Crits**